Idichapuli Selvaraj

 Idichapuli Selvaraj (c.
 18 July 1939 – 30 January 2012) was a veteran Tamil comedy actor.
 He acted in more than five hundred films.
-He acted along with lot of actors.
+He acted alongside many actors.
 He also worked as an assistant director for the M. G. Ramachandran films like Idhayakkani and Ulagam Sutrum Valiban.

-His brother Pandu was also a comedy actor as well as renowned artist.
+His brother Pandu was also a comedy actor and artist.

 Filmography

 This is a partial filmography.
 You can expand it.